 click here to view current games | click here to view current games | click here to view current games | click here to view current games | click here to view current games | click here to view current games | click here to view current games | click here to view current games | click here to view current games

-The OHA Development Officiating School takes place May 23-May 25 at the University of Guelph
+The OHA Officiating Development Camp takes place MAY 22 – 24 at the University of Guelph

 OHA Officials Luke Pye (L) and Lacey Senuk (R)